antoniosMavridis/Time_Serie_Analysis/README.md

 We used the Python programming language to extract the data from the XML file.
 And for the time serie analysis the Gnuplot open-source software tool.

 ## Implementation
-Publications per year with Gnuplot (Bar Chart):
+Publications per year with Gnuplot (Bar Chart): <br>
 <img src="imgs/allData_bar_chart.JPG" width="600" height="400" />

-Publications per year with Gnuplot (Time Serie form - Line Graph):
+Publications per year with Gnuplot (Time Serie form - Line Graph): <br>
 <img src="imgs/allData_line_graph.JPG" width="600" height="400" />

 Οur data extends until 2020.
 We will apply time series analysis techniques until 2010 and then we will compare the predicted values ​​with the real ones in the range 2010-2020.

-Publications per year with Gnuplot until 2010:
+Publications per year with Gnuplot until 2010: <br>
 <img src="imgs/data1.JPG" width="600" height="400" />

-We find an approximate function given by the following formula: f(x) = 520000 * (x/85) ** 6.8
+We find an approximate function given by the following formula: f(x) = 520000 * (x/85) ** 6.8 <br>
 <img src="imgs/data3.JPG" width="600" height="400" />

 We calculate the Residuals by subtracting our function from them data.
-We observe symmetry around zero and that means we have eliminate the voltage quite well.
+We observe symmetry around zero and that means we have eliminate the voltage quite well. <br>
 <img src="imgs/data4.JPG" width="600" height="400" />

-We present a smoothed representation of Residual with no smoothed version of Residual, with the ultimate goal of checking if it exists systematic trend in Residual.
+We present a smoothed representation of Residual with no smoothed version of Residual, with the ultimate goal of checking if it exists systematic trend in Residual. <br>
 <img src="imgs/data5.JPG" width="600" height="400" />

-Then we check for seasonality, observing its lack.
+Then we check for seasonality, observing its lack. <br>
 <img src="imgs/data6.JPG" width="600" height="400" />

 Finally, we present the prediction model in our total data up to 2020.
-We observe that the forecast model has an increasing trend.
+We observe that the forecast model has an increasing trend.<br>
 <img src="imgs/data7.JPG" width="600" height="400" />